ga-wdi-pvd/express-mongoose/readme.md

 ### Feature: New (You Do)

 Let's create a new candidate form.
 We'll add it to our existing index view...

+#### Steps

 1. Using the `action` attribute, the form should direct to `/candidates`.

 ![New non-functional 1](/img/new-non-functional-1.png)

 Before we actually create a new candidate in the database, let's make sure we can access the user input submitted through the form.

-In `index.js`...
+#### Steps

-  1. Create an express `POST` route that corresponds with `/candidates`.
+1. In `index.js`, create an express `POST` route that corresponds with `/candidates`.
 2. The route's only content should be a `res.json()` statement that returns the user input.
 (Hint: this is stored somewhere in `req`).

 #### Questions